TIGER-AI-Lab/ImagenWorld/README.md

 In both scripts:
 - Set `BASE_PATH` → dataset root (e.g., `/path/to/ImagenWorld`)
 - Define `TASK_MODELS` to map each task to a model
-- Use environment variables for API keys (avoid hardcoding)
+- Set API keys for closed-source models

 ## Citation